Asymptotic Distribution and Detection Thresholds for Two-Sample Tests Based on Geometric Graphs: Introduction

 Informally, a graph functional is stabilizing if addition of finitely many points outside a ball of finite radius centered at the origin, does not effect the set of edges incident at the origin.
-Many popular multivariate two-sample tests are based on stabilizing geometric graphs.
+The $K$-NN graph and the minimum spanning tree are known to be stabilizing (\cite{py}, Lemma~2.1).
+We discuss the two-sample tests associated with these graphs below.